With files from Diana Ballon

 They also boast meditation pods, a sauna, two steam rooms, a Himalayan salt lounge, plus cocktails and dining.

-Try it here: Unbounded Well at stackt market, just south of vibrant King Street West, brings together hot and cold therapies, breathwork and opportunities for human connection.
+Try it here: Unbounded Well at STACKT market, just south of vibrant King Street West, brings together hot and cold therapies, breathwork and opportunities for human connection.

-Soak in the social bathhouse vibes in Old Town
+Soak in the social bathhouse vibes

 A social bathhouse experience is a unique way to foster community without alcohol.
 Guided experiences allow participants to explore elements like breathwork, music, movement and aromatherapy in a positive group environment.